Managing Orders and Attendees

 Creating and completing orders

-Normally—but not always—an e-commerce plugin will require you to manually confirm or “approve” an order for it be completed.
+Normally—but not always—an e-commerce plugin will require you to manually confirm or “approve” an order for it to be completed.
 Let’s cover the different processes for completing orders based on your e-commerce configuration.

 WooCommerce and Easy Digital Downloads